enorms/connect-by-coffee/README.md

 # Troubleshooting

 If you don't see the device appear with `% kasa`, check that they show properly in your smartphone app.
 If they do, try again.

+Cannot discover devices.
+Are you scanning the same WiFi network the devices are on?
+Check Network settings then use `--target` flag.
+Example: Network > Wi-Fi > 192.168.87.46: kasa --target 192.168.87.255 discover: does discover KP115.